About Our Club

 Thanksgiving Baskets and toiletry baskets.
 The food baskets are

-donated to a family in the following towns: Chaplin, Coventry,
+donated to a family in the following towns: Chaplin, Columbia,

-Hampton, Lebanon, Mansfield and Windham.
-A food basket and all the
+Coventry, Hampton, Lebanon, Mansfield and Windham.
+A food basket and

-toiletry baskets were donated to the local Domestic Violence Shelter.
-We also
+all the toiletry baskets are donated to the local Domestic Violence

-donated a basket to The Salvation Army.
-In addition to all
+Shelter.
+We also donate a basket to The Salvation Army.
+In addition to

-the canned goods, fruit, stuffing, coffee, biscuit mixes, pies, rolls
+all the canned goods, fruit, stuffing, coffee, biscuit mixes, pies,

-and lots more, each food basket contained a gift certificate to a
+rolls and lots more, each food basket contained a gift certificate to

-local supermarket.
-All the items for the food and toiletry baskets are
+a local supermarket.
+All the items for the food and toiletry baskets

 Members bring canned